chaidul/learning-practice/README.md

 # learning-practice
-This project is designed for learning and practice.
+This repo is designed for learning and practice.